Still December 22nd into the solstice, into the new year really.

 All the masks and stuff were ramped up.

-Uh they had them, they created the shortage at the beginning to make you think that it was all organic, that they hadn't been preparing for years for this.
+They created the shortage at the beginning to make you think that it was all organic, that they hadn't been preparing for years for this.

-But they actually do prepare for years, and we do not have that at this moment.
+And we do not have that at this moment.

 And so there's no infrastructure for it.

-You know, if that were the case and a Democrat came to you know from the feds to tell me to do something, it's like, okay, you know, how heavily armed are you?
+You know, if that were the case and a Democrat came to, you know, from the feds to tell me to do something, it's like, okay, you know, how heavily armed are you?

-Because that's gonna be the determining criteria.
+Because that's going to be the determining criteria.

 You know, how willing are you to die this day over trying to get me to do whatever the fuck you want me to do that I'm not going to do, right?

-And that's and my attitude will not be unique.
+And that's, and my attitude will not be unique.

 There will be a lot, a whole lot of people that will just say no.